dolthub/go-mysql-server/README.md

 You can see a really simple data source implementation in the `memory` package.

+## Testing your data source implementation

+**go-mysql-server** provides a suite of engine tests that you can use to validate that your implementation works as expected.
+See the `enginetest` package for details and examples.

 ## Indexes

 `go-mysql-server` exposes a series of interfaces to allow you to